PARKINSON'S DISEASE

 3. Physical, Occupational, and Speech Therapy

-• Occupational therapy: focuses on improving daily tasks such as dressing, eating, and managing household chores.
+• Occupational therapy: Focuses on improving daily tasks such as dressing, eating, writing, and managing household chores.

 4. Lifestyle and Supportive Care